DYNOSOBs/social-behaviour/_posts/articles/2021-08-20-charlottepaper.md

   teaser: perception_cooperativeness.png
 ---

+by Charlotte Rossetti

 <p align="justify">
+My first paper, <a href="https://www.sciencedirect.com/science/article/pii/S2352250X21000920"> (Mis)perceiving cooperativeness</a>,
-My first paper is a review done in collaboration with my two supervisors, Christian Hilbe and Oliver, on an invitation from guest editors of the journal Current Opinion in Psychology.
+is a review done in collaboration with my two supervisors, Christian Hilbe and Oliver, on an invitation from guest editors of the journal Current Opinion in Psychology.
 </p>